calistad/Customer_Analysis/README.md

 #### Early Stopping

-Early Stopping Criteria were used to avoid the model from overfitting.
+Early Stopping Criteria were used to prevent the model from overfitting.

 The maximum epochs of this model are 40, but it stopped training at 26 epochs since metrics were not improved anymore.